BIONF/AspecT/README.md

 b'\x80\xf8\xfe\xbe\xb5t*{\x88\xdc\xb3z\x17\xacz\xeasM\xf7\xd4'
 ```
 #### Change Password and Username in 'Expert Options'
-To gain or to limit the access to the 'Expert Options' you need to change the Username and Password by using the change_password.py script:
+To gain or to limit the access to the 'Expert Options' you need to change the username and password by using the change_password.py script:
 <p align="center">
   <img src="https://github.com/Dominik0304/AspecT_ClAssT/blob/main/Instructions/pictures/change_pw.png" height="50%" width="50%">
 </p>